joker-b/AnimTaskMgr/README.md

 For most uses, you can get by with just three simple operations:

-1. Create an AnimTaskManager object (variable "ATM" in the example)
+1. Create an `AnimTaskManager` object (variable `ATM` in the example)
-2. Use the launch() method to start tasks running
+2. Use the `launch()` method to start tasks running
-3. call the animate() method somewhere within your animation loop.
+3. call the `animate()` method somewhere within your animation loop.

-In the sample, we've used launch() to start two tasks: one to spin the spinner until we tell it to stop, and  addRandomObject(), which will explicitly stop itself after 200 cycles.
-This second tasks also comes with a companion "wrap-up" function, objectsReady(), which will trigger after addRandomObject() has decided to halt -- this last function displays the accumulated results, hides the spinner, and, since we don't need it any more. halts the spinner process.
+In the sample, we've used `launch()` to start two tasks: one to spin the "please wait" spinner until we tell it to stop, and `addRandomObject(),` which will explicitly stop itself after 200 cycles.
+This second tasks also comes with a companion "wrap-up" function, `objectsReady(),` which will trigger automatically after `addRandomObject()` has decided to halt -- this last function displays the accumulated results, hides the spinner, and, since we don't need it any more. halts the spinner process.

+In this case, the wrap-up function is just really wrapping up.
+Wrap-up functions can also be used to chain animations by making additional `launch()` calls.

+## Parameters: We Have Them!

+The functions we assign as paramaters to launch() expect several parameters:

+* `TimeNow` reports a time in milliseconds that marks when the function execution begins.
+* `RelativeTime` -- if the function has a specified duration (more on this later), then `RelativeTime` will be a value ranged from zero to one indicating the overall place in the animation.
+This value is not clamps to the [0-1] range, and may be shaped by interpolators (again, more later).
+Otherwise zero.
+* `SinceLastFrameTime` is the time, in milliseconds, since this function was last executed.
+Note that this might be different than the time between `animationRequestFrame()` calls since the task manager can spread tasks across multiple frames if needed to maintain frame rate.
+* `SinceStartTime` is the time elapsed, in milliseconds, since the function was `launch()`'ed.
+* `Count` counts the number of times this function has been executed (starting at zero).

+We only used some of the parameters of `launch()` in this example.
+A complete call would be:

+	ATM.launch(AnimFunc,WrapUpFunc,Duration,Interp);

+where the parameters are:

+* `AnimFunc` is our main animation function.
+* `WrapUpFunc` is an optional wrapup function.
+* `Duration` this is a desired duration of animation, in milliseconds (or zero, for infinite)
+* `Interp` this is a function that will accept a 0-1 time value and return a 0-1 value, possibly reshaped by splines or other means, to get more complex animation timing (e.g. "slow-in").

+Only the `AnimFunc` parameter is required.
+If you want to specify a `Duration` or `Interp,` be sure to use `null` for `WrapUpFunc` -- likewise, for no `Duration,` use zero and the function will iterate until the power goes out.